monpeco/cs_tutorial/module8/module8.md

 #Using Collection Interfaces
 There will be circumstances when you will want to create your own generic collection classes in order to provide more specialized functionality

-###The IEnumerable and IEnumerable<T> Interfaces
+###The IEnumerable and IEnumerable&lt;T&gt; Interfaces

-If you want to be able to use a foreach loop to enumerate over the items in your custom generic collection, you must implement the IEnumerable<T> interface.
-The IEnumerable<T> interface defines a single method named GetEnumerator().
-This method must return an object of type IEnumerator<T>.
+If you want to be able to use a foreach loop to enumerate over the items in your custom generic collection, you must implement the IEnumerable&lt;T&gt; interface.
+The IEnumerable&lt;T&gt; interface defines a single method named GetEnumerator().
+This method must return an object of type IEnumerator&lt;T&gt;.

-###The ICollection<T> Interface
+###The ICollection&lt;T&gt; Interface

-The ICollection<T> interface defines the basic functionality that is common to all generic collections.
-The interface inherits from IEnumerable<T>, which means that if you want to implement ICollection<T>, you must also implement the members defined by IEnumerable<T> and IEnumerable.
+The ICollection&lt;T&gt; interface defines the basic functionality that is common to all generic collections.
+The interface inherits from IEnumerable&lt;T&gt;, which means that if you want to implement ICollection&lt;T&gt;, you must also implement the members defined by IEnumerable&lt;T&gt; and IEnumerable.

-The ICollection<T> interface defines the following methods:
+The ICollection&lt;T&gt; interface defines the following methods:

 |Name	|Description|
 |-------|-------|